anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #uc4figure title='Registrar-Agent integrated into Domain Registrar example' artwork-align="center"}

-The benefits of BRSKI-PRM can be achieved even without the operational complexity of standalone Registrar-Agents by integrating the necessary functionality of the Registrar-Agent as a module into the domain registrar as shown in {{uc4figure}} so that it can support the BRSKI-PRM communications to the pledge.
+The benefits of BRSKI-PRM can be achieved even without the operational complexity of stand-alone Registrar-Agents by integrating the necessary functionality of the Registrar-Agent as a module into the domain registrar as shown in {{uc4figure}} so that it can support the BRSKI-PRM communications to the pledge.